Redzwinger/NEAT-AI-for-Ping-Pong/README.md

 Note: The ai_training.txt is the info about each generation the AI has trained for.
 Not nescessary for anything.

 Note(1): The neat-checkpoint-24 is just a python object saving the trained AI, in this case an AI that has been trained for 24 generations.

+Note(2): The references and resources used for learning how to make this is in the NEAT_AI.py file